panpan1723/React-Movie-Database-App/README.md

 You can test the application by registering an account at https://www.themoviedb.org/?language=en-US.
 (They use the same username and password.)

-Tools Used: HTML, CSS, JavaScript, React, Redux, Material UI, styledComponent, axios, Git
+Tools Used: HTML, CSS, JavaScript, React, react-router-dom, Redux, redux-thunk, Material UI, styledComponent, axios, Git